praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-extension.md

 ## Cookies

-Configure field descriptions for the Cookies global settings used for deploying the Adobe Analytics extension.
+Configure field descriptions for the Cookies global settings used for deploying the [!DNL Adobe Analytics] extension.
 The following configuration options are available:

 ### Visitor ID